Do you trust your intuition?

 I remember saying to my therapist at the time: “I have absolutely no idea who I am anymore.”

 I felt numb.
-And lost.

 I didn’t trust my intuition or myself anymore.